ci-group/revolve2/docs/source/physical_robot_setup/index.rst

 ---------------------------
 Setting up Revolve2 on the robot requires different steps, depending on the hardware version.
 Some general steps for all versions:

 #.
-Check if pyenv is installed by default on your RPi.
-If not follow the next points:
-#.
 Set up a global pyenv.
 This is to prevent changes to the system's Python installation.:

     #.
-Install pyenv: :code:`curl https://pyenv.run | bash` & :code:`git clone https://github.com/pyenv/pyenv-virtualenv.git $(pyenv root)/plugins/pyenv-virtualenv`
+Install pyenv: :code:`curl https://pyenv.run | bash`
+    #.
+The :code:`pyenv-virtualenv` extension is needed.
+If it is not installed by default run: :code:`git clone https://github.com/pyenv/pyenv-virtualenv.git $(pyenv root)/plugins/pyenv-virtualenv`.
     #.
 Add :code:`pyenv` to bash:

         .. code-block:: bash